 Success Center article 🗒: Visibility settings for objectives

 The symbols to the right of the 'Share link' button are the nested view and flat view options.
 Use these buttons to toggle between nested and flat view for the shown objectives.
-The nested view shows the "+" next to any aligned objective(s), while the flat view treats all objectives equally, in one full list.
-Check out the differences between the two views.
+The nested view shows the "+" next to any aligned objective(s).
+The flat view treats all objectives equally, in one full list.
+Chart view gives you an organized and beautiful look into alignment from the upmost parent to the last child, in a flow format.
+Check out the differences between the three views below.

 The keyword search enables you to search for words or phrases that show up in the objective or key results (for key results make sure to show nested view instead of flat view.)
 You can see how many objectives and key results have common themes such as "sales" or "best-self."